 Rosenheim pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Rosenheim is high; grass is high.
-Tomorrow (26 June 2026) levels are similar - grass remains high, cypress at low levels.
-Over the following five days cypress will increase; grass will decrease.
+Today (16 July) pollen in Rosenheim is medium; grass is medium; cypress is low.
+Tomorrow (17 July 2026) levels are similar - grass declining.
+Over the following five days grass will decrease; cypress will remain stable.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app